onera/Noda/doc/source/getting_started.rst

 Two partial molar volume databases are present, named ``standard`` and ``Vegard``.
-When creating a simulation, Noda looks for the partial molar volume of all system constituents in the selected database.
-If a constituent is not present, it looks for the ``default`` key.
+When creating a simulation, Noda looks for the partial molar volume of all components in the selected database.
+If a component is not present, it looks for the ``default`` key.
 If no ``default`` key is provided in the selected database, it falls back to a system-wide default value
 \ [#f1]_.
 Here, if using the ``standard`` database, all constituents will be